jdreaver/rust-os/README.md

     > If MSI-X capability is enabled, the driver SHOULD NOT access ISR status upon detecting a Queue Interrupt.

     Ensure we aren't accessing this on accident!
 Maybe explicitly don't touch it, and ensure that Debug doesn't print it.
 (Maybe we need a special register type for things we can read but shouldn't print on debug?)
-  - Abstract logic around `processed_used_index`, wrapping idx, etc into VirtIO device, not the RNG handler.
-    - This is where locking may get tricky.
 - `registers.rs` and macros
   - Consider moving `registers.rs` stuff into dedicated crate with unit tests
   - Also document `registers.rs` stuff